Indonesia skyline

 4. Indonesia's economy grapples with challenges like dependence on natural resource exports, infrastructure gaps, regional disparities, and a need for skilled labor.
 Corruption, complex regulations, environmental issues, and income inequality also impede growth.

-5. What is the economic situation of Indonesia?
+5. What is the economic condition of Indonesia?

 6. Indonesia's economy is growing robustly.
 Key strengths include abundant natural resources, a large and growing population, strategic location, and government reforms aimed at infrastructure development and improving the ease of doing business.
 These factors position Indonesia for continued economic growth and regional influence in the coming years.